 Lightly sand aluminum tubes to make surface even and remove imperfections

-Put 9 1/2″ threaded rod through bottom plate and put a nut underneath the plate.
+Put 9 1/2″ threaded rod through the bottom plate and put a nut underneath the plate.

-Next place rubber washer on top of bottom plate, place 6″ aluminum tube around threaded rod.
+Next place rubber washer on top of the bottom plate, place 6″ aluminum tube around the threaded rod.

 Place next plate, a rubber washer, 3″ aluminum piece and then screw knob tightly to the top.
 The pieces can be easily removed and interchanged with other plastic plates to fit any party theme or color scheme!

 If you a cake to display along with your cupcakes here is an easy way to make a wooden cake stand.
 It would also be a great cupcake stand.

 Love this idea